-Please check with EAH Housing in July 2018 for information on resident application process.
+Please check with EAH Housing in Spring 2019 for information on resident application process.
 Construction on Estrella Vista is projected to be completed in Summer 2019.

 Emeryville, California – Representatives from the Cities of Emeryville and Oakland joined EAH Housing, colleagues from Alameda County and guests for the groundbreaking of a new affordable housing community on Wednesday, October 11, 2017.